About bovine TB

 Approved Finishing Units (AFU)

 If you are in the business of rearing and/or finishing cattle for slaughter and your business model depends on a continuous throughput of cattle, consider becoming an AFU.
 AFUs are biosecure cattle units approved by APHA which provide a route for rearing, fattening or finishing cattle from TB restricted and un-restricted farms.
-They are approved in England (excluding the Low Risk Area) and Wales, and there are two types; non-grazing and grazing.
+They are approved in England (excluding the Low Risk Area) and Wales, and there are two types; AFUs without grazing and AFUs with grazing.

 Normally herds should be Officially TB Free (OTF) before becoming AFUs but under exceptional circumstances, certain types of units may be allowed to convert to an AFU if they are already under TB restrictions.
 AFUs by definition operate under TB restrictions at all times as they can accept TB restricted cattle.
 These units are not intended for pregnant animals and no breeding must take place within them.
 AFUs are not licensed on fragmented holdings or holdings that have livestock other than cattle on them.